-The introduction of the $ character to prefix variables in PowerShell scripting is great as it fits nicely into my Perl world...And there's many other NIX like capabilities built into the "new kid".
+The introduction of the $ character to prefix variables in PowerShell scripting is great as it fits nicely into my Perl world...And there are many other NIX like capabilities built into the "new kid".
 The .Net environment is also extensively leveraged by the new shell.

 Below are links to the "horse's mouth" on PowerShell for those who haven't yet heard of the new command shell on the block...You be the judge.